Bell Instability and Cosmic-Ray Acceleration in Active Galactic Nuclei Ultrafast Outflow Shocks: Basic Equations and Simulation Setup

-In addition, broadband circular-polarized Alfvén-wave turbulence is superposed on the $y$ and $z$ components of magnetic field (see, Sec. \ref{subsec:initial_magnetic_field} for detail).
-Note that the NRH instability can grow if there is $B_x$ with coherent length larger than the scale of NRH instability given below by Eq. \eqref{eq:maximum_growth_wavelength_Bell}. \item The spatial dependence of physical quantities is restricted to one dimension along the $x$-axis, and curvature effects are neglected.
+\nishiura{and parallel to the shock normal over a coherence length $\ell_{\mathrm{coh}}$.} In addition, broadband, circular-polarized Alfv\'en wave turbulence is superposed on the $y$ and $z$ components of magnetic field (see Sec.~\ref{subsec:initial_magnetic_field} for detail). \nishiura{Although Parker-type wind solutions imply that the large scale magnetic field becomes toroidally dominated at large radii, UFO outflows are expected to be intermittent and turbulent rather than laminar.
+In such a turbulent dynamo, the magnetic field is amplified on the hydrodynamic eddy scale and naturally forms local patches with a coherent mean field.
+The NRH instability can grow when the coherence length of $B_x$ exceeds the wavelength of the NRH mode with maximum growth, as given by Eq.~\eqref{eq:maximum_growth_wavelength_Bell}, that is, when $\ell_{\mathrm{coh}} > \lambda_{\mathrm{NRH}}$.
+Even if the large scale geometry of the UFO reverse shock is quasi-perpendicular, such locally quasi-parallel patches with a coherent background magnetic field are expected to exist in a turbulent dynamo.
+In our setup, the initial condition $\delta B/B_0 < 1$ is imposed at the NRH maximum growth scale, so that the NRH mode effectively samples a nearly uniform background magnetic field with $\ell_{\mathrm{coh}}> \lambda_{\mathrm{NRH}}$, while the field can still be strongly tangled on larger hydrodynamic scales. } \item The spatial dependence of physical quantities is restricted to one dimension along the $x$-axis, and curvature effects are neglected.
 On the propagation timescale of UFOs across $\sim\mathrm{pc}$ scales, curvature effects on both fluid dynamics and CR transport are negligible. \end{enumerate}